 The University of Minnesota recognizes that a faculty reflecting the diversity of our society is important in facilitating the development of world-class scholars and artists.
-To enhance opportunities to recruit and retain diverse and highly qualified faculty, the University has established the following two bridge funding opportunities: the Bridge Fund for Faculty of Color Hires, and the Diversity Postdoctoral Fellowship Program.
+To enhance opportunities to recruit and retain diverse and highly qualified faculty, the University has established the following two bridge funding opportunities: the Bridge Fund for American Indian Faculty and Faculty of Color Hires, and the Diversity Postdoctoral Fellowship Program.
 These Bridge Funds are administered by the Office for Equity and Diversity.

-Bridge Fund for Faculty of Color Hires
+Bridge Fund for American Indian Faculty and Faculty of Color Hires

 Due to the limited funding available for this account, requests are carefully reviewed for their relevance to the unit's specific academic and budgetary situation as well as applicable collegiate and University policies.